dangthithaoanh/Phonological-Distance-in-Kenyan-Sign-Language/README.md

 **Phonological distance**

 The degree of phonological similarity between spoken words is typically measured using a Levenstein distance calculation applied to words written in an alphabetic orthography or words transcribed in a sound-based encoding, such as the International Phonetic Alphabet.
 Words—i.e., *signs*—in sign languages pose a number challenges for tracking phonological similarities and differences as is done in spoken languages.
 In spoken languages, phonological units, segments, are written as strings of sounds that crucially appear in a specific order.
-In contrast, the sub-parts of signs are highly simultaneous, and a single sign can contain several dozen phonological features within the main phonological parameters of handshape, location, movement, etc. Large-scale phonological comparisons between signs have improved over time, but even large-scale datasets have still been incomplete by not taking the full range of possible phonological content into account; e.g., Yu et al. (2018); Caselli et al. (2021); Martinez del Rio et al. (2022).
-The current measurement of phonological distance in this Python script uses a larger set of categorical differences and custom conditionalities that target only the contrastable parts of signs.
+In contrast, the sub-parts of signs are highly simultaneous, and a single sign can contain several dozen phonological features within the main phonological parameters of handshape, location, movement, etc. Large-scale phonological comparisons between signs have improved over time, but even recent large-scale analyses have not taken the full range of  phonological content into account; for example, Yu et al. (2018); Caselli et al. (2021); Martinez del Rio et al. (2022).
+The current measurement of phonological distance in this Python script uses a larger set of categorical differences and uses custom conditionalities that target only the contrastable parts of signs.

 **Technical notes**